Relacibo/hyprmcsr/docs/README.md

 This documentation will guide you through the setup and usage of hyprmcsr on a modern Linux system with Hyprland.

-- For a general Linux MCSR guide, see [linux-mcsr by Saanvi](https://its-saanvi.github.io/linux-mcsr/).
-  Most sections might be useful for this toolkit as well, **except** for the parts about Resetti, audio stream splitting, keymap rebinds, and configuring i3 or GNOME on Xorg.
-  These aspects are either handled differently or automatically by hyprmcsr.

 ## Table of Contents

 - [Hyprland Setup](./000-hyprland-setup.md)